We offer various services for schools as detailed below. If you would like a more bespoke service please contact us via [email protected].

-We also offer a screening testing for pupils and/or training of your SEN staff to allow you to undertake your own screening tests.
+We also offer a screening for pupils and/or training of your SEN staff to allow you to undertake your own screening.

 We usually find about 80% of children moving up to Key Stage 3 (11 years) have never had a colour vision test.
 Although about 75% have had a standard NHS eye test this does not include a colour vision test, so parents can mistakenly assume that their child has normal colour vision.
 This means that on average around 80% of colour blind children arrive at their secondary school not knowing that they have a colour vision deficiency.

-We can test 30 children in an hour, so for example would be able to test half of a new Year 7 cohort (60 pupils) in a morning or afternoon.
+We can screen 30 children in an hour, so for example would be able to screen half of a new Year 7 cohort (60 pupils) in a morning or afternoon.
 Note that this is a screening service only.
 Pupils will not be notified of results and schools must refer any pupils with results which indicate they have a colour vision deficiency to an optometrist.

 Ideally children should be tested as soon as they enter Reception/Key Stage 1.

-Charges vary depending upon location and numbers of children to be tested.
+Charges vary depending upon location and numbers of children to be screened.